 The application fails, as did Banks', to acknowledge and understand that approximately 20% of the site forms the inner setting boundary to the WHS; the site is not outside of the setting.
 The setting and Green Belt are especially sensitive areas and need an extensive and very carefully crafted landscape response to mitigate against the intrusion of the development and loss of setting.
-The submission once again fails to achieve this.
-There is already concern at the cumulative intrusion from development on the edge of the City intruding into the WHS setting and failure to attend to this example will only add to that.
+The submission once again fails to achieve this, even though it is evident that housing on the southern boundary will be significantly raised on a major landform uplift.
+There is a conspicuous failure to look at the historic field divisions together with the remaining hedgerows and coupled with view analysis to maximise the mitigation value of offsite landscaping.
+There is a lready concern at the cumulative intrusion from development on the edge of the City intruding into the WHS setting, and failure to attend to this example will only add to that.